hbz/lobid-blog/_drafts/skohub-vocabs.md

 <img src="/images/2019-09-18-skohub-prototype/skohub-ssg-filter.png" alt="Screenshot of the HTML version of ESC published with SkoHub." style="width:420px">

-This filter mentioned above is based on a [FlexSearch](https://github.com/nextapps-de/flexsearch) index that is also built along with the rest of the content.
+This filter is based on a [FlexSearch](https://github.com/nextapps-de/flexsearch) index that is also built along with the rest of the content.
 This allows us to implement lookup functionalities without the need for a server-side API.
 More about this below and in the upcoming post on the SkoHub Editor.

-## Implementation
+# Implementation

 To follow along the more technical aspects, you might want to have SkoHub Vocabs checked out locally: